mickymacirl/CI-P2-Fruit/README.md

 ### Favicon

-- The Favicon was designed from the back of the card image, the image used when using *[Favicon & App Icon Generator](https://www.favicon-generator.org/)* was:
+- The Favicon was designed from the back of the card image; the image used when using *[Favicon & App Icon Generator](https://www.favicon-generator.org/)* was:

 ![Image from Logo used for Favicon](./assets/readme/backcardiconrm.jpg)